MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/console.md

 ### The multiline command line

 Sending in single line commands is useful, but some tasks require executing longer scripts.
-Click the double up-arrow symbol to expand the command line.
-In multiline mode, enter as many lines as you need, then click the green arrow symbol to execute it in the console.
+Click the double up-arrow symbol (`Ctrl+Shift+M`) to expand the command line.
+In multiline mode, enter as many lines as you need, then click the green arrow symbol to execute it in the console (`Ctrl+Enter`).
+You can also clear the script by clicking the clear symbol (`Esc`).

 ![F12 Console Multiline Command Line](./media/f12blueconsolecommandmultiple.png)